andrecp/swdocs/README.md

 # swdocs
 Index all of your software docs easily!

-SwDocs offers a single place with all the relevant links to your software, stop wasting your time trying to find for relevant docs across multiple systems:
+SwDocs offers a single place with all the relevant links to your software, stop wasting your time trying to find relevant docs across multiple systems:
 * Google Drive
 * Wikis
 * Readthedocs